Vathsan/Ballerina/README.md

 Replace sheetID and sheetName with yours as indicated in the code

-The module can be run on terminal from the parent folder using the following command: 'Ballerina run module'
+The module can be run on terminal from the parent folder using the following command: `Ballerina run module`